Introduction

 Pietro Cavallini

 Pietro Cavallini is an Italian mosaic designer and a painter who lived between 1259 and 1330 in Rome.
 Like Giotto di Bondone, he was born in Rome and became a Roman Catholic, thus his paintings carried religious figures and icons as well.
-He was a mosaic designer and worked during the period of Renaissance where many artists credited him as a leading artist of his time.
+He was a mosaic designer and worked during the period of Renaissance when many artists credited him as a leading artist of his time.

 Other artists consider Pietro Cavallini a painter who actually transformed from the Byzantine style towards classical forms of art when dealing with the elements of space, illusion, and naturalism in his work.
-He made masterpieces in fresco and mosaics, which presented three-dimensional forms, precluding stagnant and static paintings and enhancing the areas that portrayed reality in forms and illustrating figures that were influential.
+He made masterpieces in fresco and mosaics, which presented three-dimensional forms, precluding stagnant and static paintings and enhancing the areas that portrayed reality in forms, and illustrating figures that were influential.

-His work gained prominence in painting because he was an expert in mosaic designing.
-Pietro Cavallini first legitimate work is fresco cycles for the Basilica di San Paolo Fluori le Mura, which illustrated the stories of the Old and New Testament in the Bible.[6]
+His work gained prominence in painting because he was an expert in mosaic design.
+Pietro Cavallini’s first legitimate work is fresco cycles for the Basilica di San Paolo Fluori le Mura, which illustrated the stories of the Old and New Testament in the Bible.
 Fresco cycles were Cavallini’s masterpieces as they depicted individuality in style and a cosmos that was yet unknown in the medieval art.
 Like Giotto’s tendency of naturalism, fresco cycles portrayed the elements of naturalism in his artistic skills.

 Apart from fresco cycles, Pietro Cavallini also portrayed naturalism in his paintings of Basilica of San Francesco d’ Assisi in Assisi, which was in honor of St. Francis late in the 13 century.
 Being a Roman Catholic, he did the paintings to reflect religious icons and saints.
-Due to great deal of similarity between the works in San Francisco and that of the Florentine artist Giotto, he received much credit from some of the fresco paintings, although many of the art historians believe it to be a false claim.
+Due to the great deal of similarity between the works in San Francisco and that of the Florentine artist Giotto, he received much credit from some of the fresco paintings, although many of the art historians believe it to be a false claim.

 Despite many criticisms that tend to degrade artistic ability of Pietro Cavallini, apse mosaics and fresco cycles are the major works that have managed to stand the test of time.
 The apse of mosaics in the church of Santa Maria Trastevere illustrated the scenes of Virgin Mary and her baby.
 Since this illustration forms central part of Catholic beliefs, Pietro Cavallini gained prominence in religious spheres, which made him continue in making religious paintings as well as mosaics.